hemingchen/CarND-Behavioral-Cloning-P3/writeup_report.md

 To augment the data sat, I drove another two laps in the reverse direction.

-I didn't flip the image as it would double the training set and I wasn't able to train the model on GPU.
+I also flipped the images to expand the training set and reduce overfitting to couterclockwise driving.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.